mstksg/inCode/copy/entries/monad-plus-1.md

 This is a little nicety, but there is the common library monad function `sequence :: Monad m => [m a] -> m [a]`, which turns a `[Maybe a]` into a `Maybe [a]`.
-Sequence turns a list of monads into a monad containing a list.
+Conceptually, `sequence` turns a list of monads into a monad containing a list.

-In the context of MonadPlus, it would be turning a list of Success/Failures into a Success/Failure containing a list.
+In the context of MonadPlus, it would be turning a list of Success/Failures into a succesful or failed list.

-Knowing what we know now, if any part of the building is a failure, the entire thing is a failure.
+Knowing what we know now, if any part of the building process is a failure, the entire thing is a failure.
 This is reflected in `sequence`:

 ~~~haskell
 λ: sequence [Just 1, Just 4, Just 6]